Tornadoes of 2022: November 4–5 (United States)

+November 17 (Australia)

+In 2024, a caver discovered on Google Earth an 11-kilometre (6.8 mile) vegetation-stripped track on the Nullarbor Plain, ranging between 160 and 250 metres (175 and 273 yards) wide; it straddles the border of South and Western Australia, about 120km (74.5 miles) north of Eucla.
+Word eventually reached Dr. Matej Lipar, a physical geographer from the Slovenian Academy of Sciences and Arts, who then authored a study in the Journal of Southern Hemisphere Earth Systems Science.

+Evidence suggests wind speeds of faster than 100 kilometres per hour (62 miles per hour) – possibly more than 200kph (124mph).
+This would put it at F2 or F3 on the six-category Fujita scale for measuring tornadoes.
+However, John Allen, a meteorologist at Central Michigan University who was not involved in the study, said it was a leap to assign an intensity estimate on the tornado without damage indicators, such as damage to buildings, which are more robust than desert scrub.

 November 17 (Europe)

 At around 12:15 UTC, an unrated tornado struck the community of Suippes dans la Marne in northeastern France, causing roof damage to about 50 houses.
 A fire station in town was also damaged, a trampoline was thrown, and trees were downed as well.
 Later that day at around 13:45 UTC, a supercell thunderstorm produced an unusually strong tornado for November in northern Saarland in Germany.
 It remained on the ground for at least 10.9 km and crossed the Autobahn 1 shortly after it touched down.
 The tornado first hit the village of Dirmingen, where trees and power poles were snapped, and damage patterns indicated a multiple-vortex structure.
 The most significant damage occurred in the neighboring town of Urexweiler, where at least 25 houses sustained damage, and a few had large sections of their roofs torn off.
 Trees were downed, metal power pylons were damaged, vehicles were damaged by flying debris, and carports were destroyed in town.
 Streets in Urexweiler were left littered with broken roof tiles, and severe tree damage occurred in forested areas outside of town, where numerous large trees were snapped.
 Both Thomas Sävert, a German meteorologist and tornado expert, as well as the European Severe Storms Laboratory (ESSL), rated the tornado an F2, with the ESSL also assigning it a T4 rating.
 No known injuries occurred as a result of the tornadoes.